Google’s Chromebooks get a small makeover. Literally.

 If you want to see the default Chromebook wallpaper, you can simply do the following:

-- Head on over to the Developer Channel on your Chromebook
+- Head on over to the Developer Channel on your laptop

-- Find the wallpaper choose by right-clicking on your desktop background image
+- Find the background image choose by right-clicking on your desktop background image

 - Choose the default image and see it in its full glory

-Another direct alternative is to simple go to the following location on your Chromebook via Chrome web browser (without the quotations):
+Another direct alternative is to simply go to the following location via Chrome web browser (without the quotations):

-Note that you don’t have to be on the Developer Channel to personalize your Chromebook.
+Note that you don’t have to be on the Developer Channel to personalize it.
 You can easily change your Chromebook’s wallpaper or theme no matter what channel you’re on (Developer or Stable).
 You can even pick your own custom images rather than the provided ones by Google as well.